-Copies of this plan are available for review at the Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr. Blvd.
+Arrington Jr. Blvd.
 North-Suite A430, Birmingham, AL 35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English.
-Spanish may be made availat.
-Arrangements can also be made available ue Special Needs Requirements of those with disabilities and those who would like to request the proposed plan in other languages.
+Spanish may be made availa n also be made available ue Special Needs Requirements of those with disabilities and those who would like to request the proposed plan in other languages.